 The natural pheromones we produce also have the potential to aggravate or even attract insects.

 Staying well covered with long skirts, trousers, long sleeve tops will reduce the area of your body that insects like bees can sting.
 The head is usually the most vulnerable part of the body, so hats of any kind are useful.

 Discourage Garden Insects

-Avoid flowering plants, shrubs from the laurel family and trees like willow, birch and sycamore because the sap they produce attracts bees and wasps.
+Avoid flowering plants and shrubs from the laurel family.
+Trees like willow, Birch and Sycamore also produce substances that attract bees and wasps.

 Reduce Insects Proactively